 Each one of us knows the definition of Account Receivables.
-That said account receivables are the monies receivable from the debtors/customers towards the supply of goods and services by the entity.
+That said, account receivables are the monies receivable from the debtors/customers towards the supply of goods and services by the entity.
 However, many of us get confused when it comes to the accounting treatment of account receivables.
 We will often find people asking: Is Account Receivable an Asset?

 Almost every company sells goods and services on credit.
 The sale that a company makes on credit is what makes up accounts receivables.
 Or, if a company has supplied the goods and services but has not yet received payment for them, this amount falls under account receivables.
 We also call account receivables as debtors or simply A/R.

-Now that we know what account receivables are, let’s answer the question – Is Account Receivable an Asset?
+Now that we know what account receivables are, let’s answer the question – Is an Account Receivable an Asset?

 Whether Account Receivable is an Asset or Income?

 As we discussed above, of course, account receivables are an asset.
 And therefore finds a place in the balance sheet on the assets side.
 This is because it represents an amount that someone owes to the entity.
 And in due course, this amount will ultimately be converted into cash in the future.
 We list account receivables under current assets because they are usually converted into cash within one year, as the standard credit period normally ranges up to 90 to 180 days.
-If a company expects or has some understanding of where some debtors will pay after one year, then they will appear as a long-term asset on its balance sheet.
+If a company expects or understands where some debtors will pay after one year, they will appear as a long-term asset on its balance sheet.

 For example, a utility company bills and collects the payment only after the electricity has been supplied.
 For all such utility companies, and values of all their sales and supplies forms/clubbed as accounts receivables on the date of balance sheet.

-Let’s take another example: Suppose Company A makes mobile phones and Company B sells mobile phones.
+Let’s take another example: Suppose Company A makes mobile phones, and Company B sells mobile phones.
 Company B places an order for 100 mobile phones to Company A at $100 per piece.
 Company A delivers the mobile phone to Company B and generates an invoice for $10,000 with a credit term of 60 days.
 This means that Company B can make a payment within 60 days.

 After issuing the invoice, Company A records the sale on its books.
 An invoice amount of $10,000 comes under account receivable in Company A’s books.
 As soon as Company B makes the payment, Company A will reduce the account receivable balance by this amount.